dftbplus/recipes/docs/transport/carbon2d-trans.rst

     Eigensolver = TransportOnly{}
   }

-In this example we will calculate the transmission according to Caroli (referred by some authors as Fisher Lee) formula in a non-SCC approximation, i.e. the Hamiltonian is directly assembled from the Slater-Koster files and used "as is" to build the contact self energies and the extended device Green function.
+In this example we will calculate the transmission according to the Caroli (referred by some authors as the Fisher Lee) formula in a non-SCC approximation, i.e. the Hamiltonian is directly assembled from the Slater-Koster files and used "as is" to build the contact self energies and the extended device Green function.
 The definition of an eigensolver is not meaningful in an open boundary setup, as the system is instead solved by the Green function technique.
 Therefore we just use a keyword ``TransportOnly`` to indicate that we do not want to solve an Eigenvalue problem.
 The other fields are filled up in the same way as for a regular DFTB calculation.

-In general, in DFTB+ an Eigensolver is regarded as a calculator which can provide charge density in the SCC cycle, therefore we will define a Green function based eigensolver later, but only for SCC calculations.
+Usually in DFTB+ an eigensolver is regarded as a calculator which can provide the charge density in the SCC cycle, therefore we will instead define a Green's function based solver later, but only for SCC calculations.

 Note that as C-H bonds are present in the system, charge transfer should occur, hence the result will not be accurate at the non-SCC level.
 It is not *a-priori*